 At the workshop, three parallel working groups addressed the following topics:

 - the technical installations used to achieve fish protection and downstream migration, and

 Workshop participants were given the opportunity to learn about these essential topics, to exchange experiences and practices, and to discuss open questions.
 In particular, the workshop was meant to contribute to the development of a common understanding of the current state knowledge regarding the workshop themes.
 Within this context, the best technologies and practices that have been shown to be effective or promising, as well as open research, development, and evaluation needs were identified by the workshop participants.

 The results paper (in German) presents the detailed findings of the workshop.
 The presentations of the workshop can be found on the project website.

-The third workshop of the workshop series will take place from 25 - 26 April 2013 in Koblenz.
+The third workshop of the workshop series took place from 25 to 26 April 2013 in Koblenz.